Organizations in Canada

 Friends of Lynden Agricultural Workers (FLAW)

-Supports workers in the Lynden and Burford areas.
+Provides supports to workers in the Lynden and Burford areas.
 Contact Dr. Ella Haley.

 Phone: (226) 802-2801

-Horizons of Friendship (Northumberland)
+Horizons of Friendship - Northumberland

 The Migrant Worker Outreach Program, led by Horizons of Friendship, seeks to support the health, legal, and social status of migrant workers in Northumberland County.
 We have established partnerships with the Community Health Centres of Northumberland, and the Northumberland Community Legal Centre to secure health, legal, and social services for migrant farmworkers in Northumberland County.
 The program hosts a variety of social events for migrant workers and community members to build community, and friendships, as well as reduce isolation.
-As a result, this program effectively reduces barriers migrant workers face in Northumberland County.

 Phone: (905) 372-5483